 What Is Acceptance and Commitment Therapy?

 According to the Association for Contextual Behavioral Science (ACBS), acceptance and commitment therapy (ACT) is a unique psychological intervention.
 ACT uses acceptance, mindfulness, commitment, and behavioral change-based strategies to promote psychological flexibility.
 Moreover, psychological flexibility supports becoming fully present in order to be able to change or persist in situations based on your chosen values.
-As a model of healing, ACT can help you reconnect with your body, mind, and spirit in recovery.
+As a model of healing, ACT can help clients reconnect with their body, mind, and spirit in recovery.

 The Importance of ACT